José de Calasanz Vives y Tutó

-Initally studying as a boy with the priest of the Scuole Pie, he then directly entered the Capuchin order.
-In 1869-1870, he was in the novitiate while in Guatemala, but social disorder and anticlericalism led to him to flee to France.
+Initially studying as a boy with the priest of the Scuole Pie, he then directly entered the Capuchin order.
+In 1869–1870, he was in the novitiate while in Guatemala, but social disorder and anticlericalism led to him to flee to France.
 He was sent back to the Americas by the order, but by 1880 he was in a monastery of Igeselda in Spain.
-He was sent by the order to Rome to discuss the disunion among Capuchin branches, this led in 1899, to having Pope Leo XIII name him cardinal.
+He was sent by the order to Rome to discuss the disunion among Capuchin branches.
+This led, in 1899, to having Pope Leo XIII name him cardinal.

-He was involved in the elaboration of church doctrines and canon law; as an ally of the conservative and reactionary Cardinals Rafael Merry del Val and Gaetano de Lai, he remain influential with Pope Pius X.
+He was involved in the elaboration of church doctrines and canon law; as an ally of the conservative and reactionary Cardinals Rafael Merry del Val and Gaetano de Lai, he remained influential with Pope Pius X.

 In 1908, he became the first Prefect of what is now known as the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, and held the position until his death.
 He was well known for his traditionalist position.

-He was the personal confessor of Pope Pius X.
+His health deteriorated in 1913 with peritonitis and he died in September that year at the age of 59.